 Hormones are used in this procedure to prevent the recurrence of various types of gynecologic cancers.

-CARE Hospitals gynecologic cancer specialists treat all types and subtypes of cancer through chemotherapy, intraoperative radiation therapy, medication, and surgery.
+CARE Hospitals gynecological cancer specialists treat all types and subtypes of cancer through chemotherapy, intraoperative radiation therapy, medication, and surgery.
 On the doctor’s recommendation, support services such as genetic testing, counselling, and financial assistance are also available.
 We provide a comprehensive support service to help your family focus on healing and health.

 If you cannot find answers to your queries, please fill out the enquiry form or call the number below.
 We will contact you shortly